lrgresearch/gpaw-tools/README.md

 # Webpage for gpaw-tools

-* This website is using Minimal which is a Jekyll theme for GitHub Pages.
+* This website is using just-the-docs which is a Jekyll theme for GitHub Pages.
-You can find it at: (http://pages-themes.github.io/minimal)
+You can find it at: (https://github.com/pmarsceill/just-the-docs)